chiaweh2/cefi-cookbook/content/data_access/access_polar.md

 NOAA PolarWatch
 ===
 ## What is NOAA PolarWatch
-[NOAA PolarWatch](https://polarwatch.noaa.gov) is a data and code repository designed to provide the public with open access to a wide range of Arctic and Antarctic observational data.
-It offers two main functionalities:
+[NOAA PolarWatch](https://polarwatch.noaa.gov) is part of the [NOAA CoastWatch Program](https://coastwatch.noaa.gov/cwn/index.html), providing public access to a data service focused on Arctic and Antarctic regions.
+It maintains a data and code repository designed to offer open access to a wide range of polar observational data.
+PolarWatch offers two primary functionalities:

 - Data Access: Access to various datasets, including sea ice surface temperature, sea surface height, and sea ice thickness, among others.
 - Tutorials: Step-by-step guides demonstrating quick access and data preprocessing techniques for many datasets in polar stereographic projection.